gemfire/gemfire-examples/compression/README.md

         $ gfsh run --file=scripts/start.gfsh

-3. Run the example to create and get entries using Geode Java Client from the region
+3. Run the example to create and get entries using GemFire Java Client from the region

         $ ../gradlew run